 While you will always need to bring things with you, you should make sure to double-check your State’s DMV website and with the safety inspection provider to be extra sure.
 Typically, safety checks require:

 - Proof of insurance (requirements vary by state, but most require liability coverage by law)

 - Payment for the inspection—the cost varies, but typically an inspection is between $150 and $250.

 Save Thousands With EnduranceAdvantage™

 Drive confidently, knowing you have the most comprehensive auto protection package available on the market.
 Introducing our newest protection plan that provides protection and savings beyond anything else the industry has to offer.

 EnduranceAdvantage™ wraps up car maintenance and repairs into one extended car warranty, providing drivers peace of mind.
-Saves thousands on auto repairs while also receiving coverage to help with maintenance costs plus the perks of an Endurance Elite membership.
+Saves thousands on auto repairs while also receiving coverage to help with maintenance costs plus the perks of an Endurance Elite Benefits.
 These include key fob replacement, tire repair or replacement, and $250 in discount vouchers.

 Most auto protection plans have a steep list of disclaimers and exclusions, but not EnduranceAdvantage™.
 We pay the mechanic for parts and labor to shield you from high repair costs.
 Every extended car warranty comes with one-of-a-kind, comprehensive maintenance coverage that can help cover your next alignment check!